hungtg7/backend-app/README.md

    ```
 1. Finally, generate the files with `make generate`.

-Now you can run the web server with `go run main.go`.
+Now you can run the web server with `go run app/app_data_monitoring/main.go`.

-## Making it your own

-The next step is to define the interface you want to expose in
-`proto/example.proto`.
-See https://developers.google.com/protocol-buffers/
-tutorials and guides on writing protofiles.

-Once that is done, regenerate the files using
-`make generate`.
-This will mean you'll need to implement any functions in
-`server/server.go`, or else the build will fail since your struct won't
-be implementing the interface defined by the generated file in `proto/example.pb.go`.

-This should hopefully be all you need to get started playing around with the gRPC-Gateway!